 Solar-home owners praise the Eco-Smart mode as the only true follow-the-sun integration in the category.
 When your panels produce 4 kW of surplus, the charger draws exactly 4 kW.
 Requires the Wallbox Power Meter accessory to read your home's net export.
 Without the meter, the charger acts like a normal smart unit.

-Emporia Smart Level 2 (4.7 stars, 2,592 reviews)
+Emporia Smart Level 2 (4.7-star verified-buyer average)

 Owners who already have the Emporia Vue 2 monitor report the easiest solar integration in the category.
 The two devices share a single app and the charger can be set to draw only during solar production hours.
 Owners without the Vue 2 lose this integration entirely.